ideoservo/FliteTTSPlugin/README.md

 # Unreal plugin
 1) Create an Unreal Engine C++ project, for example "PluginTest"
 2) Drop the FilteTTSPlugin directory into the Plugin directory (ex: PluginTest\Plugins\FliteTTSPlugin)
-3) Open your project solution and building
+3) Open your project solution and build it (add the adequate flite lib path to your Unreal Engine project solution)
-        Note: at the moment not all targets compile (including Editor and making the plugin not usable)